Caring For Yourself During The COVID-19 Pandemic

 Have Good Hygiene

-It has now become the new normal to wear a mask every time you are out and about.
+It has now become the novel normal to wear a mask every time you are out and about.
 This is one of the ways we can maintain good hygiene to mitigate the risk of being infected by the virus.
 Be socially responsible when out by physically distancing with the people around you.
 Instil the habit of constantly washing your hands between meals and after coming home from a day out.
 Another tip is to sanitise the devices you touch regularly as they may also contain unhygienic germs and bacteria.

 Connect With Others Safely